 These are the rationale and outcomes behind the practices we have in forest school.

 In order for the learners to build quality relationships with their peers, attendance in Forest School has to be consistent, just as with attending any other learning institute.
-The resources for learning comes from 3 elements.
 A consistent attendance will ensure the learners full enjoyment and development of their socio-emotional self.
 Projects and continuation of learning experience can also be enhanced through simply being around consistently.

 What I (Darren) did was to revamp the process.
 I got the child to read the spelling words for 1 minute.
 Then I test him immediately.
 At the start, he was very apprehensive because he was afraid to make mistakes and left many answers blank.
 The child has 8 out of 10 answers incorrect.
 I went through the mistake with him, told him to make a wild guess on the words when he hear them for the next one, use his instinct, trust himself.
 We repeated this process and he was less apprehensive, scoring 5 out of 10.
 After two more tries, he managed to score full marks.
 Compared to the conventional model of teaching spelling that took a total of 90 minutes, this process only took 20 minutes.